top of page

 Goodbye Dusty, Hello Grief

-Shortly after setting it up, my last beloved horse, Dusty, left this earth.
-It was a surprise, though not entirely, and it hit hard.
+Then, shortly after setting it up, my last beloved and retired horse, Dusty, passed away.
+It was not entirely a surprise, although it hit me quite hard.

 I haven’t fully processed it yet.
 It will be a year in a few weeks.

-Once we made the monumental move north to south in 2021, a lot of “unfair” things seemed to happen.
-It felt like navigating nonstop loss.
+Once we made the monumental move from north to south in 2021, a lot of “unfair” things seemed to happen.
+I felt I was navigating nonstop loss.

 You know those rides you regret taking at the carnival?
 The ones that look fun until you get on and the ride starts.
 You’re suddenly aware that you hate it and want off immediately.
 But you can’t get off; you’re strapped in, stuck.
 That’s what moving to Florida from New Hampshire felt like.
-Losing Dusty was just another insult upon other insults and injuries that felt non-stop since pulling out of the driveway of my farm.
+Losing Dusty was just another insult upon other insults that felt relentless since I pulled out of the driveway from my NH farm.

 Cue my alternate and more reasonable “Voice Number Two.”
-The voice hovering on the sidelines, listening to me whine about how tough my life is, then taps me gently on the shoulder.
+The voice that hovers on the sidelines, listening to me whine about how tough my life is, then taps me gently on the shoulder until I pay attention.

 I’m so sad my beloved Dusty is gone.
-But then again, I must remember I was lucky to have had a horse at all.
+But then, I must remember how lucky I was to have had any horses at all.

 It’s not like a family member is battling for their life.
 No one I know has been maimed, and a fire hasn’t destroyed my home.
 There is undoubtedly MUCH worse going on in the world.